mirhnius/Restaurant-Orders-Management-App/README.md

 # Restaurant Orders Management Application

-### This app can manage customers' information(Name, address, phone call), restaurant menu (foods and prices), Orders of a customer.
+### This app can manage customers' information(Name, address, phone Numbers), restaurant menu (foods and prices), Orders of a customer.

 #### it is implemented in two different searching and storing Algorithms (Binary Tree , Linked List)